sopho1/AI-Chatbot/README.md

 Toggle between light and dark themes using the / button.

-# License

-This project is licensed under the MIT License (LICENSE).
-See the LICENSE file for details.

 # Acknowledgments

 Hugging Face: For providing a free, accessible Inference API.